juanpcapurro/blog/content/why-restructuredtext.rst

 Also, here's `the actual commit <https://github.com/juanpcapurro/blog/commit/e7c8c95a3d2dac9fd14cdb698534728cc78752c1>`_ where I implemented this changes.

 ...I should probably add a link to download the file if the browser doesn't support video.
-Perhaps for the next time I use a video.
+Perhaps for the next time I add one.

 .. _previous blog post: {filename}/i-made-another-hip-pack.rst